U.S. troops used

 Reported by CNN in April, 2007

 (Webmaster's comment: In 1966 I joined the U.S. Army Reserves hoping to avoid going to Vietnam because I was married and going to college.
 My army company had to attend 2 weeks of training every year at Camp Ripley in Minnesota.
-After my first week at my first week of training camp all the company received weekend passes to go into the nearest town.
+After my first week of training camp all the company received weekend passes to go into the nearest town.
 Most of the 50 men in my barracks went WILD.
 I couldn't image why but eventually it was explained to me that the prostitutes came into the town in busloads.
 Cheap sex, whatever you wanted, and your wife, your fiancée, your girl friend, your parents, absolutely no one would ever know.
 It seems male fidelity, marriage vows, promises of faithfulness, honesty and loyalty were not important, it was only important not to get caught!
 Myself and 5 or 6 others stayed in the barracks that weekend playing cards.
 To the best of my knowledge this still goes on all across America today and it is never, ever talked about or acknowledged!)

 Total Page Views